Most Undervalued Player From Every NHL Team

 Chicago Blackhawks – Brent Seabrook

-Nicklas Hjalmarsson would have been chosen if he had not been traded this offseason.
 Seabrook isn’t necessarily underrated, but he does receive a lot less attention than the rest of the Blackhawks core.
-Players like Patrick Kane, Toews, Duncan Keith and Chris Crawford are usually the topics of discussion while Seabrook lays low.
+Players like Patrick Kane, Toews, Duncan Keith and Corey Crawford are usually the topics of discussion while Seabrook lays low.

 Over the years, his contribution to the Blackhawks has been monumental.
 He’s been in the 30 to 50 point range for most of his career while playing a shutdown role against top opposition.
 During the playoffs, he’s been known to score huge goals in key situations for the Blackhawks while also being a great leader.